Richard C. Rudolph: Career

 acting director of and assistant keeper of Far Eastern Antiquities at the Royal Ontario Museum of Archaeology.
 That experience instilled in him an interest in ancient books, calligraphy, paintings, and artifacts.
 Offered his choice in 1947 of either a position at UC Berkeley or the opportunity to found a new department of Oriental Languages at UCLA, he chose the latter and remained at UCLA throughout his remainder of his career.

 After coming to UCLA, Rudolph was awarded a Fulbright Program scholarship for research in China during the culminating years of its revolution.
 Rudolph's first trip to China was in 1948–49, just before the country largely closed to outsiders as a result of the Communist Revolution.
 Rudolph was in China during a time of political chaos during the final months of the Chinese Civil War.
 He visited various big cities such as Beijing and Chengdu, avoiding the fighting between the Communist and Nationalist armies.
 After the Communists took control of the large cities, Rudolph went through bookstores, purchasing a large number of old woodblock printed reference works.
 He left China in June 1949, stopping in Japan on his way home for additional book purchases.

 His second trip in 1973 was as part of the first group of American scholars to enter China just before the normalization of relations.

 He was fluent in Classical Chinese, Mandarin, Manchu, Mongolian, Classical Japanese, modern Japanese, German, French, Italian and Spanish and had begun learning Tibetan and Russian.

 When he first arrived at UCLA, the university library possessed only a single volume in Chinese, a telephone directory.
 By the end of that research year, it had 10,000—some of them rare, many of them important, all of them needed—the core of a functioning research library that is currently among the top ten East Asian libraries in the U.S, (today named the Richard C. Rudolph East Asian Library).

 As of its 75th anniversary in 2024, the Rudolph Library held over 800,000 books and other items.

-A true bibliophile, he was never happier than when examining a rare book or manuscript—or a number of works by some famous Chinese calligrapher, separated for centuries and now brought together again by him after years of tireless searching—unless it was when he was showing someone else these latest finds.
-He was always as well acquainted with the campus librarians as he was with his fellow scholars.
+He enjoyed examining rare books, manuscripts or works by Chinese calligraphers, and also loved sharing his latest finds with others.
+He was widely known among the campus librarians as well as with his fellow scholars.